Get into the Holiday “Spirit” with Gluehwein: A Special Recipe from our Broker/Owner, Susanna Haynie

 We pretty much never had Gluehwein outside of Christmas time.
 The weather needed to be cold and Christmas lights needed to be twinkling.
 When I was still in Germany and worked downtown, many times during the Christmas season colleagues would get a cup of Gluehwein at the Christkindlsmarket to socialize after work.

-What’s the difference between hot spiced mulled wine and Gluehwein?
-Very little.
+There isn’t a big difference between hot spiced mulled wine and Gluehwein?
 Most are made with similar ingredients, but everyone has their own preferences.
 You can buy mulled wine or gluehwein tea bags and just do it to taste.
-You can also buy bottles of gluehwein at your local liquor store for about $7 and up.
+You can also buy bottles of gluehwein at your local liquor store starting about about $10/bottle.
 I have discovered that you can get cherry and other berry flavored gluehwein, but I haven’t tried those yet.
 Gluehwein is simple to make and it makes any home smell delicious.
 There are many ways to make Gluehwein.
 It’s important that YOU like it, so take the following recipe as more of a guideline.

 The basic recipe for 4-6 people.
 Feel free to make more, as it stores well and you might enjoy some tomorrow.